Fundraising & Sponsors

 Project reports/ evidence to previous funders

-ONE-OFF PRIVATE SPONSOR: A sum of £1,000 donated to the theatre company for use in our Covid recovery.
+A sum of £1,000 donated to the theatre company for use in our Covid recovery by a personal friend of a company director.
 Ringfenced to cover new portable equipment for theatre tours to venues which may not have any in-house lighting or sound, etc; increasing our ability to bring high-quality theatre to new venues, and new audiences.
-Purchase and usage report to be placed in this page.

 PROJECT FUNDING: British Sign Language Christmas Stories (funded by Western Power Distribution) - Download report file below.